Sustainability is intrinsic to our strategy

 A great example from last year is the temporary shelter for homeless young people that we opened in partnership with the The Blue Ribbon Foundation.
 Our sustainability work was awarded the most impressive endeavour of the year by the Finnish Association of Social Enterprises (ARVO).
 In addition, the Vaikuttavuusseura, which promotes the efficacy of Finnish social welfare and health care, awarded theVamos youth service the social impact of the year award.

 This year, we will continue our sustainability programme, which we have developed jointly with our staff.
 It includes concrete and measurable development steps to promote the UN Sustainable Development Goals throughout the organisation.

 Examples include improving well-being, boosting recycling rates, reducing waste, increasing client involvement and strengthening equality across our community.
 Every employee has an important role to play in contributing to these goals.

 Our aim is to boldly strengthen our social footprint and determinedly reduce our ecological footprint.
 We welcome everyone to join us in this work.

-Director of Communications and Sustainability at the Deaconess Foundation.
+The writer Laura Niemi is the Director of Communications and Sustainability at the Deaconess Foundation.